 You should test different applications and then select the one that suits you best.
 It’s up to you to make your choice.
 In any case, you will find that you will quickly become addicted.
 Here is a summary of the advantages of learning Spanish on your phone or tablet:

 Learn Spanish almost everywhere!

 But be careful, you should not expect to become bilingual in Spanish overnight.
 To consolidate your knowledge gained through the iPad, it may be useful to take some Spanish lessons with a private teacher.

 Typically, applications rarely explain the how and the why.
-You are told “you have to apply such rule”, but you’re not explained the way the language works, the reasons for the rules.
+You are told “you have to apply such a rule”, but you’re not explained the way the language works, or the reasons for the rules.
 E-learning methods are based on intuition.
 The teacher can allow you to search within some rules and gain a deeper understanding.

 Get good conversational Spanish by combining this method with private lessons or by speaking with a native speaker you might know.
 This will get you to be sure that your comprehension of the Spanish language is optimal!
-This method also helps children with dyslexia.
+This method could also help children with dyslexia learn Spanish.